Keith Mitchell betting profile: Sony Open in Hawaii - PGA TOUR

 - Mitchell has finished in the top 20 twice over his last ten appearances.

-- He had his best finish at the Baycurrent Classic, where he finished tied for tenth with a score of 11-under.
+- He had his best finish at the Baycurrent Classic, where he finished tied for 10th with a score of 11-under.

 - Mitchell has an average of 0.191 Strokes Gained: Off-the-Tee in his past five tournaments.